 This will help you to fund local events and join the conversation that is taking place in existing active local chapters like Hamilton and Vancouver.Local chapters will allow the CSCA to develop strong and colourful local identities that have an impact in their own communities.

 What do I need to start a local chapter?

 - Three members of the CSCA.
 (One of the three can be a student member.)

 - One member to be the contact person (see expectations here along with the resources CSCA will provide)

 - Follow this step-by-step guide!

 As a part of our Local Chapters Project, the CSCA is delighted to offer fifteen student scholarships over three years (five per year) in order to help encourage the next generation of thinkers in science and religion!

 Science and Religion Conference Scholarships

-We are offering five scholarships each year from 2016 to 2018 of up to $1600 to help Canadian students attend conferences dealing with science and religion.
+We are offering (at least) five scholarships each year from 2016 to 2018 of up to $1600 each to help Canadian students attend conferences dealing with science and religion.
 The money for each scholarship will go toward paying the flights, conference fees, and lodging for a major science-and-religion event of the student’s choosing (not limited to conferences in Canada).
 Prospective winners might choose conferences with ASA, CSCA, CiS, Faraday Institute, Ian Ramsey Centre, ESSSAT, or the Science and Religion Forum (or any other conference dealing with science and religion).
 We see these scholarships as an investment in the future of science and religion in Canada.

 Application is open to any Canadian post-secondary student who is a member of the CSCA (basic student membership is free).
 Applicants will submit a proposal to be evaluated by the CSCA Executive Council.